mjordan/islandora_workbench/README.md

 * If you are entering geocoordinates into a spreadsheet, a leading `+` will make the spreadsheet application think you are entering a formula.
 You can work around this by escaping the `+` with a backslash (`\`), e.g., `49.16667,-123.93333` should be `\+49.16667,-123.93333`, and `49.16667,-123.93333|49.25,-124.8` should be `\+49.16667,-123.93333|\+49.25,-124.8`.
 Workbench will strip the leading `\` before it populates the Drupal fields.

 ## Using CSV field templates

+> This section describes using CSV *field* templates in your configuration file.
+For information on CSV *file* templates, see the "Generating a template CSV file" section above.

 In `create` and `update` tasks, you can configure field templates that are applied to each node as if the fields were present in your CSV file.
 The templates are configured in the `csv_field_templates` option.
 An example looks like this: